mirror/dd-wrt/src/router/curl/docs/cmdline-opts/write-out.md

 Unlike other variables, the variable name `header` is not in braces.
 For example `%header{date}`.
 Refer to --write-out remarks.
 (Added in 7.84.0)

-Starting with 8.17.0, output the contents of *all* header fields using a specific name - even for a whole redirect "chain" by appending `:all:[separator]` to the header name.
-The `[separator]` string (if not blank) is output between the headers if there are more than one.
-When more than one header is shown, they are output in the chronological order of appearance over the wire.
-To include a close brace (`}`) in the separator, escape it with a
-backslash: `\}`.

 ## `header_json`
 A JSON object with all HTTP response headers from the recent transfer.
 Values are provided as arrays, since in the case of multiple headers there can be